-For license agreements that include deliverables requiring significant production, modification or customization, the Company applies American Institute of Certified Public Accountants Statement of Position 81-1 (SOP 81-1), Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
-When the Company has significant experience in meeting the design specification involved in the contract and the direct labor hours related to services under the contract can be reasonably estimated, the Company recognizes revenue over the period in which the contract services are performed.
+For license agreements that include deliverables requiring significant production, modification or customization, the Company applies American Institute of Certified Public Accountants Statement of Position No. 81-1 (SOP 81-1), Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
+When the Company has significant experience in meeting the design specifications involved in the contract and the direct labor hours related to services under the contract can be reasonably estimated, the Company recognizes revenue over the period in which the contract services are performed.
 For these arrangements, the Company recognizes revenue using the percentage of completion method.
 Revenue recognized in any period is dependent on the Company s progress toward completion of projects in progress.
 Significant management judgment and discretion are used to estimate total direct labor hours.
-These judgemental elements include determining that the Company has the experience to meet the design specifications and estimation of the total direct labor hours.
+These judgmental elements include determining that the Company has the experience to meet the design specifications and estimation of the total direct labor hours.
 The Company follows this method because it can obtain reasonably dependable estimates of the direct labor hours to perform the contract services.
 The direct labor hours for the development of the licensee s design are estimated at the beginning of the contract.
 As these direct labor hours are incurred, they are used as a measure of progress towards completion.
 The Company has the ability to reasonably estimate the direct labor hours on a contract-by-contract basis based on its experience in developing prior licensees designs.
 During the contract performance period, the Company reviews estimates of direct labor hours to complete the contracts as the contract progresses to completion and will revise its estimates of revenue and gross profit under the contract if the Company revises the estimations of the direct labor hours to complete.
 The Company s policy is to reflect any revision in the contract gross profit estimate in reported income in the period in which the facts giving rise to the revision become known.
 Under the percentage of completion method, provisions for estimated losses on uncompleted contracts are recorded in the period in which the likelihood of such losses is determined.
+In the three months ended June 30, 2008, the Company recorded a loss accrual of \$211,000.
+No other loss accruals were recorded during the six months ended June 30, 2008.
+No loss accruals were recorded in the three or six months ended June 30, 2007.
 If the amount of revenue recognized under the percentage of completion accounting method exceeds the amount of billings to a customer, then the excess amount is recorded as an unbilled contracts receivable.

 For contracts involving design specifications that the Company has not previously met or if inherent risks make estimates doubtful, the contract is accounted for under the completed contract method, and the Company defers the recognition of all revenue until the design meets the contractual design specifications.
 In this event, the cost of revenue is expensed as incurred.
 When the Company has experience in meeting design specifications but does not have significant experience to reasonably estimate the direct labor hours related to services to meet a design specification, the Company defers both the recognition of revenue and the cost.
-In the first three months of 2008 and 2007, none of the Company s license revenue was recognized under the completed contract method.
+In the six months ended June 30, 2007, \$128,000 was recognized as revenue under the completed contract method.
+For the comparable period of 2008, no revenue was recognized under the completed contract method.